ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization: EXPERIMENTS

 \subsection{Ablation studies.}

-In this section, we present ablation studies that underscore the necessity and effectiveness of each component of \algname.
+We next present ablation studies that underscore the necessity and effectiveness of each component of \algname.
 These components complement each other, substantially enhancing overall performance.

-\paragraph{Effectiveness of (two-phase) incremental training .} In two-phase incremental pretraining, the intuition behind the first phase lies in training on critical keywords as knowledge pieces, reinforcing the memory of these key terms, particularly in longer sequences.
-We conducted an ablation study comparing two-phase incremental training with one-phase training in \tabref{tab:stage-ablation}.
-The results showed that the two-phase approach significantly improves validity compared to one-phase training, demonstrating the effectiveness of the incremental training method.
+\paragraph{Effectiveness of (two-phase) incremental training.} In two-phase incremental pretraining, the intuition behind the first phase lies in training on critical keywords as knowledge pieces, reinforcing the memory of these key terms, particularly in longer sequences.
+We conducted an ablation study comparing our novel two-phase incremental training with \fix{conventional} one-phase training in \tabref{tab:stage-ablation}. \fix{To ensure a fair comparison in terms of total training epochs, we trained for 10 epochs in the conventional single-phase setting, and for five epochs per phase in our two-phase setting.} The results showed that the two-phase approach improves validity compared to one-phase training, demonstrating the effectiveness of the incremental training method.

-\paragraph{Effectiveness of APO Finetuning.} \algname adopts APO finetuning as the second step, following the completion of pretraining the LLM-based generator. \tabref{exp:main_result} demonstrates the effectiveness of APO through two comparisons: \algname (w/o APO, \TOPN) vs. \algname (w/o \TOPN), which shows that after applying APO finetuning, performance improved on most properties.
+\paragraph{Effectiveness of APO Finetuning.} \algname adopts APO finetuning as the second step, following the completion of pretraining the GPT-based generator. \tabref{exp:main_result} demonstrates the effectiveness of APO through two comparisons: \algname (w/o APO, \TOPN) vs. \algname (w/o \TOPN), which shows that after applying APO finetuning, performance improved on most properties.
 Additionally, \algname vs. \algname (w/o APO) validates the importance of the APO component.
 By applying APO on top of pretraining and \TOPN decoding, performance improved.
-Both cases demonstrate the effectiveness of APO finetuning.
+Both cases demonstrate the effectiveness of APO finetuning. \fix{ Note that APO may compromise certain reward metrics, such as similarity or validity, if this trade-off leads to improved performance in the target weighted objective. }